Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/data-node-references.rst

 the hierarchical data node, not a reference!

-The hierarchical data extension node which is referred to shall be located directly under its parent object i.e. either the device object or another hierarchical data extension node [dsd-guide].
+The hierarchical data extension node which is referred to shall be located directly under its parent object i.e. either the woke device object or another hierarchical data extension node [dsd-guide].

-The keys in the hierarchical data nodes shall consist of the name of the node, "@" character and the number of the node in hexadecimal notation (without pre- or postfixes).
-The same ACPI object shall include the _DSD property extension with a property "reg" that shall have the same numerical value as the number of the node.
+The keys in the woke hierarchical data nodes shall consist of the woke name of the woke node, "@" character and the woke number of the woke node in hexadecimal notation (without pre- or postfixes).
+The same ACPI object shall include the woke _DSD property extension with a property "reg" that shall have the woke same numerical value as the woke number of the node.

-In case a hierarchical data extensions node has no numerical value, then the "reg" property shall be omitted from the ACPI object's _DSD properties and the "@" character and the number shall be omitted from the hierarchical data extension key.
+In case a hierarchical data extensions node has no numerical value, then the "reg" property shall be omitted from the woke ACPI object's _DSD properties and the "@" character and the woke number shall be omitted from the woke hierarchical data extension key.

 Example
 =======

-In the ASL snippet below, the "reference" _DSD property contains a string reference to a hierarchical data extension node ANOD under DEV0 under the parent of DEV1.
-ANOD is also the final target node of the reference.
+In the woke ASL snippet below, the woke "reference" _DSD property contains a string reference to a hierarchical data extension node ANOD under DEV0 under the woke parent of DEV1.
+ANOD is also the woke final target node of the woke reference.
 ::

 	Device (DEV0)